Skip to content

 CTA exam context

 Document generation questions in CTA scenarios typically involve complex proposals, contracts, or compliance documents.
-If the scenario mentions “generate a 20-page proposal with dynamic sections based on selected products,” that is a signal for a third-party solution like Conga.
-Standard Salesforce document generation cannot handle that complexity.
+If the scenario mentions “generate a 20-page proposal with dynamic sections based on selected products,” that points to a third-party solution like Conga.
+Native Salesforce document generation cannot handle that level of complexity.

 E-Signature